 Treatment of dry mouth and other non-ocular sicca symptoms in Sjögren's syndrome

-Treatment of systemic and extraglandular manifestations of Sjögren's syndrome
+Overview of the management and prognosis of Sjögren's syndrome

 The following organizations also provide reliable health information.